vineelko/patina/docs/src/patina.md

 #### Rust DXE Scaling Plan

-While the Rust DXE Core is mostly a drop-in replacement for the C DXE Core, it does differ in terms of design to accommodate the Rust language, its safety guarantees, and more modern software practices that contribute to higher quality interfaces and testing.
+While the Patina DXE Core is mostly a drop-in replacement for the C DXE Core, it does differ in terms of design to accommodate the Rust language, its safety guarantees, and more modern software practices that contribute to higher quality interfaces and testing.

-While more detailed design documents will be available in the Rust DXE Core codebase, a key design goal to call out now is support to transition to a larger share of Rust code in DXE.
-To best take advantage of Rust's static safety guarantees and to avoid the need for unsafe code in interfacing between components (e.g. protocol database), we have implemented the ability for the Rust DXE Core dispatch process to dispatch platform defined static components called ["components"](./dxe_core/component_model.md).
+While more detailed design documents will be available in the Patina DXE Core codebase, a key design goal to call out now is support to transition to a larger share of Rust code in DXE.
+To best take advantage of Rust's static safety guarantees and to avoid the need for unsafe code in interfacing between components (e.g. protocol database), we have implemented the ability for the Patina DXE Core dispatch process to dispatch platform defined static components called ["components"](./dxe_core/component_model.md).
 Components are selected for dispatch by the platform and can share data and services with each other but through Rust interfaces that are safe and statically checked versus the dynamic and disjoint nature of the protocol database in the C DXE Core.

-This snippet shows a simple example of how the Rust DXE core is instantiated and customized in a simple platform binary crate:
+This snippet shows a simple example of how the Patina DXE Core is instantiated and customized in a simple platform binary crate:

 ```rust